woodstockcs/MyFavoriteCellularAutomata/README.md

 ### Phase 3

-~~Search the file for all of remaining comments starting with `//TODO` and complete each of those actions.
-Methods that you will work on have full javadoc comments above the method header -- *read those carefully*!~~
+Search the file for all of remaining comments starting with `//TODO` and complete each of those actions.
+Methods that you will work on have full javadoc comments above the method header -- *read those carefully*!

+**When you have a fully functioning sketch, fork this repo and paste your code into the `.pde` file.**